wwwroth/php-converge-api/readme.md

 # PHP Converge API

-A simple, easy to use wrapper for Elavon's Converge API.
+A simple, easy to use wrapper for Elavon's Converge API via key value pairs instead of XML.

 ## Compatibility

-This package will work with PHP >= 5.5 and requires GuzzleHttp ~5.0.
+This package will work with PHP >= 5.5 with CURL enabled.

 ## Installation
 Install this package via Composer with
-`composer require "wwwroth/php-converge-api:dev-master"`.
+`composer require "wwwroth/php-converge-api:0.1"`.

 ## Example usage
 Construct a new instance with your merchant ID, user ID, PIN and if you're using demo credentials or not.